-The Western Athabasca Projects (the "Projects"), located in the western Athabasca Basin, which include the Kianna, Anne, Colette and 58B deposits located at the Shea Creek Project, are nine joint ventures with the Company holding an approximate 49.1% interest and AREVA Resources Canada Inc. ("AREVA") holding an approximate 50.9% interest as at December 31, 2014 and 2013.
-The Company is in the process of negotiating joint-venture agreements with AREVA.
-As at December 31, 2014, total exploration and evaluation assets to date for Western Athabasca include evaluation expenditures of \$7,370,026 (December 31, 2013 - \$7,370,026).
+The Western Athabasca Projects (the "Projects"), located in the western Athabasca Basin, which include the Kianna, Anne, Colette and 58B deposits located at the Shea Creek Project, are nine joint ventures (Alexandra, Brander Lake, Coppin Lake, Douglas River, Erica, Laurie, Mirror River, Nikita, Shea Creek and Uchrich) with the Company holding an approximate 49.1% interest and AREVA Resources Canada Inc. ("AREVA") holding an approximate 50.9% interest as at December 31, 2015 and 2014 in all projects except Laurie, where the Company has an approximate 42.2% interest as at December 31, 2015 and 49.1% as at December 31, 2014.
+The Company is in the process of preparing joint-venture agreements with AREVA.
+As at December 31, 2015 and December 31, 2014, total exploration and evaluation assets for Western Athabasca include evaluation expenditures of \$7,370,026.

-The Kianna, Anne and Colette deposits are subject to a royalty of US0.212 per pound of U3O8 sold to a maximum royalty of US10,000,000.
+The Kianna, Anne and Colette deposits are subject to a royalty of US\$0.212 per pound of U3O8 sold to a maximum royalty of US\$10,000,000.

-As at December 31, 2014, UEX has committed to fund \$2.1 million of the \$4.8 million 2015 Western Athabasca exploration budget.
-UEX has decided not to fund its share of \$500,000 for the 2015 geophysical program, or approximately \$245,375 at the Laurie Project.
-UEX's interest in this project is anticipated to drop from the current 49.097% interest to approximately 42.25% should AREVA complete the approved program.
+As at December 31, 2015, UEX committed to fund approximately \$0.66 million of the \$1.35 million 2016 Western Athabasca exploration budget.
+UEX has decided not to fund its share of \$650,000 for the 2016 geophysical program, or approximately \$319,000 at the Mirror River Project.
+UEX's interest in this project is anticipated to drop from the current 49.097% interest to approximately 41.449% should AREVA complete the approved program.
+This dilution would only apply to UEX's interest in the Mirror River Project.
+In addition, UEX has decided not to fund its share of the \$10,000 2016 budget for the Laurie Project, or approximately \$4,200.
+UEX's interest in this project is anticipated to drop from the current 42.183% interest to approximately 42.066% should AREVA complete the approved program.
 This dilution would only apply to UEX's interest in the Laurie Project.